gearglow/ReptiliaWithATwist/The List.md

 "Anyway, they're both back in the healers' tent," Remus added.

 ("When did _that_ happen?"
-Hermione nudged Elysia, gesturing to Nell and Ginny.
+Elysia nudged Hermione, gesturing to Nell and Ginny.

-"The day after the race," she answered.
-"Nell panicked a bit at first and asked my advice."
+"The night you went to see Hagrid," she answered.
+"Nell was in a bit of a panic at first and asked my advice."

 "Good for them," Luna said, snuggling closer herself.)